omofoxx/omofoxx/README.md

 Pt addict!
 Usually online, more afk than not.
 If I randomly disappear for an extended period of time, I might've lost connection.
 Sorry if I don't respond to a whisper, I'm often busy irl.
 Please be patient if my responses are slow, I get nervous easily. ^^'

 I communicate ingame a lot through nods/headshakes and boops.
+CUDZ ENTHUSIAST!!

-FNF, Omori, ACNH, StH, Eb/M2, M3, Bluey, SU and Pkmn enjoyer!!
+FNF, Omori, AC, AJ, StH, Eb/M2, M3, Bluey, SU and Pkmn enjoyer!!

 (I like other things too, but I didn't want the list to get too long.)